Child marriage in Afghanistan

-According to UNICEF, child marriage is the "formal marriage or informal union before age 18," and it affects more girls than boys.
-In Afghanistan, up to 57% of girls are married before they are 19.
+According to UNICEF, child marriage is the "formal marriage or informal union before age 18", and it affects more girls than boys.
+Girls are increasingly at risk of child marriage in Afghanistan.
+In Afghanistan, up to 57% of girls are married before they turn 19.
 The most common ages for girls to get married are 15 and 16.
 Factors such as gender dynamics, family structure, cultural, political, and economic perceptions/ideologies all play a role in determining if a girl is married at a young age.

 The practice of child marriage has been linked to detrimental consequences for girls, such as the inability to obtain an education and skills to work independently.
 Girls may also suffer physical harm, as their bodies are often not developed for childbirth, resulting in emotional, mental, and physical trauma for both the girl and her child.